j-tim/mac-docker-networking-spring-cloud-service-discory-workaround/README.md

 but the service was not able to load it's configuration from the config server and was not able to communicate with the other microservice(s) running in Docker.

-What was the cause of this issue?
+What is the cause of this issue?

 From the Docker website: [https://docs.docker.com/docker-for-mac/networking/#there-is-no-docker0-bridge-on-macos](https://docs.docker.com/docker-for-mac/networking/#there-is-no-docker0-bridge-on-macos)